forestgrape/coronavirus/5_epidemiological/spread_analyses.md

   * A large vaccination program.
 * Possible Causes: A key reason for low cases are likely the warming temperatures, especially in the Southern states.
 The vaccination program reduces the number of severe cases [to check if fatality rate lowered].

 ### Africa
-#### Tropical Africa
+#### Summarized Observations in Tropical Africa
 * *High Prevalence* In urban settings where living conditions are dense, very high spread rates were/are observed: up to 70% of the population and over 7% PCR positive at the same time.
 * *Mainly Asymptomatic* The wast majority of cases are unnoticed and mild: often those with positive seroprevalence experienced didn't experience more disease symptoms than those with negative seroprevalence.
 * *Very low fatality rates* The death rate per million inhabitants generally is very low.
 The high infection rates combined with the few number of deaths yield very low infection fatality rates, mostly below 0.01%.

-> Remark: The seroprevalence test kits have sensitivity/specificity tradeoffs and often the sensitivity is quite low, so  those with negative seroprevalence may still have been infected or those with positive seroprevalence may cross-react with antibodies targeted at non-SARS-2 antigens.
+> Remark: The seroprevalence test kits have sensitivity/specificity tradeoffs and when designed and calibrated in one region, they may not work as well in an other region/setting.
+The cut off values can be adjusted to correct the specificity but influencing the sensitivity: So those with negative seroprevalence may still have been infected or those with positive seroprevalence may cross-react with antibodies targeted at non-SARS-2 antigens.

-Observations in tropical Africa:
+#### Literature on the Epidemiology of SARS-2 in tropical Africa
 * [Sagara et al](#summary-sagara) observed measured the seroprevalence in July and December in rural and urban regions of Mali:
   * In urban regions the seroprevalence increased from 20% to 70%.
   * In rural regions from roughly 5% to 35 - 55%.